Morrisville, Cary, Apex consider increasing vehicle fee on car registrations

 According to its recommended budget for Fiscal Year 2019, the Town of Cary is requesting more than $7 million for road repairs and is proposing doubling the vehicle fee on car registrations from $15 to $30.

-Town administrators sent ABC11 a "Frequently Asked Questions" form about the proposal, which noted "Funding for maintenance will need to increase annually to account for price escalation in construction costs, and the addition of new town streets to our system...We know that Cary's past growth in the 80's and 90's occurred very rapid pace and a significant amount of remarkable infrastructure was built during that time frame.
+Town administrators sent ABC11 a "Frequently Asked Questions" form about the proposal, which noted "Funding for maintenance will need to increase annually to account for price escalation in construction costs, and the addition of new town streets to our system...We know that Cary's past growth in the 80s and 90s occurred at a very rapid pace and a significant amount of remarkable infrastructure was built during that time frame.
 The infrastructure built at that time is now showing signs of age and deterioration and attention to maintenance is due.
 Maintenance of our aging infrastructure is a priority for Cary."

 Like Cary, the Town of Morrisville is considering a similar proposal that would also raise its vehicle fee from $15 to $30.

-Martha Paige, Morrisvile's Town Manager, tells ABC11 this proposal is by far the cheaper option for taxpayers because the longer a road deteriorates the more expensive it is to fix.
+Martha Paige, Morrisville's Town Manager, tells ABC11 this proposal is by far the cheaper option for taxpayers because the longer a road deteriorates the more expensive it is to fix.

 "We're trying to be proactive," Paige says.
 "We're trying to represent the true reason why we are requesting that money.
 It's to fix our roads.
 It's not just to put more money in our general fund.
 It is to take care of our road needs."